We only use essential cookies to ensure the correct operation of the website.

 a.
 Purpose and Scope

-The purpose of the Legal Guidelines is to establish the legal framework governing the Call For Proposals (thereafter CFP or Call) under the Space Exploration Science Grants Program (thereafter Space Grant Program).
-These Guidelines apply specifically to this program and do not govern other activities of the foundation.
-The CHiwi Foundation ("CHiwi") is a non-profit organization dedicated to advancing research, education, and innovation in the fields of advanced mathematics, alternative energy, and space exploration.
-The Guidelines outline the principles, rules, and obligations that apply to all individuals and entities engaging with CHiwi in the context of the Space Grant Program, including but not limited to grant applicants, research partners, donors, and volunteers.
+The purpose of the Legal Guidelines is to establish the legal framework governing the Call for Proposals (hereinafter the “CFP” or the “Call”) under the Space Grant Program.
+These Guidelines apply specifically to this program and do not govern other activities of the Foundation.
+The Foundation is a non-profit organization dedicated to advancing research, education, and innovation in the fields of advanced mathematics, alternative energy, and space exploration.
+The Guidelines outline the principles, rules, and obligations that apply to all individuals and entities engaging with CHiwi in the context of the Space Grant Program.

+The Guidelines apply to all operations related to the CFPs conducted by CHiwi in Switzerland or abroad.
 The Guidelines apply to all CHiwi operations related to Calls For Proposals, conducted in Switzerland and abroad.
 They cover matters including compliance with applicable laws and regulations, grant application and disbursement procedures, intellectual property rights, data confidentiality, and dispute resolution mechanisms.
-The Guidelines are intended to ensure transparency, accountability, and adherence to the highest legal and professional standards in all CHiwi activities.
+The Guidelines are intended to ensure transparency, accountability, and adherence to the highest legal and professional standards in CHiwi activities.

 b.
 Legal Framework

-CHiwi operates exclusively under the legal framework of Swiss law.
-All activities, agreements, and engagements with CHiwi shall be governed and interpreted in accordance with the laws of Switzerland.
-The Guidelines are drafted and enforced solely under Swiss legal principles and regulatory authorities and do not incorporate or recognize foreign legal frameworks unless explicitly required or permitted by Swiss law.
+CHiwi operates exclusively under Swiss law.
+All activities, agreements, and engagements with CHiwi shall be governed and interpreted in accordance with Swiss law.
+The Guidelines are drafted and enforced exclusively under Swiss law and applicable Swiss regulatory requirements and do not incorporate or recognize foreign legal frameworks unless required or permitted by Swiss law.

-If there is a conflict of legal requirements between Swiss law and the laws of another jurisdiction, CHiwi shall not be held responsible for such discrepancies.
-CHiwi is solely accountable for adhering to Swiss legal provisions and does not assume liability for compliance with any foreign legal frameworks unless explicitly mandated by Swiss law.
+If there is a conflict between Swiss law and the laws of another jurisdiction, Swiss law shall prevail.
+CHiwi is responsible for compliance with Swiss law and assumes no obligation to comply with foreign legal frameworks except where required by Swiss law.

 For matters related to dispute resolution, refer to the separate Dispute Resolution section of these Guidelines.